lupalberto/neutral-atom-vm/docs/ux.md

 - Device/profile dropdowns backed by `available_presets()`, including metadata
   callouts so users understand geometry, persona, and noise focus.
+- A geometry tab that works in terms of the **lattice** and **configurations**:
+  - visualizes and edits lattice sites (`sites`) and per-site coordinates,
+  - lets you choose among configuration families or activate a custom configuration (`configuration_families`, `default_configuration_family`),
+  - surfaces region roles (DATA, ANCILLA, PARKING, CALIB) over `site_ids`, and
+  - previews zones/distances derived from the underlying lattice.
-- A geometry tab where blockade radius and the atom positions array can be edited inline (comma or newline separated floats).
-Multi-dimensional layouts are supported by entering coordinates per line (e.g., `0 0`, `1 0`, ... for a 2-D grid), and the configurator exports both the flattened positions and the full coordinate list so downstream tools preserve actual distances.
+  Multi-dimensional layouts are still editable numerically (per-line coordinates such as `0 0`, `1 0`, … for a 2‑D grid), and the configurator exports both flattened positions and full coordinate lists for backwards-compatible consumers.
 - A noise tab that groups the most common top-level parameters (SPAM, Pauli channels, phase, damping, runtime loss) plus a textarea for the correlated CZ matrix.

-`configurator.profile_payload` returns a dictionary compatible with `build_device_from_config`/`--profile-config`, so a notebook can capture the selected profile and feed it into `connect_device` or the CLI.
+`configurator.profile_payload` returns a dictionary compatible with `build_device_from_config`/`--profile-config`.
+In addition to `positions` and `blockade_radius`, that payload includes lattice-aware fields such as `sites`, `site_ids`, `regions`, configuration families, and timing/interaction hints, so a notebook can capture the selected geometry and feed it into `connect_device` or the CLI.
 This keeps the “discover → tweak → run” flow in one place and mirrors the CLI/SDK UX described above.

 Pair it with `neutral_atom_vm.widgets.JobResultViewer` to summarize the job output inline instead of dumping JSON blobs.
 Call